DIT-Tools/WatchFolder/README.md

 Features
 --------

-[watchdog](https://github.com/gorakhargosh/watchdog) is used to get system events
+[watchdog](https://github.com/gorakhargosh/watchdog) is used to get system events.

 * folders monitoring
 * file sequence and video treatment